 I was sincerely afraid of something living under my antique wooden bed frame as a child.
 A night light and my brother’s old Winnie the Pooh bear kept me safe, most of the time.
 My mind could make me shake in fear from any strange sound or shadow.
 Let’s not even address what happened when my shuttered closet doors would randomly pop open.

-Yet, I love it all: the costumes, the make-believe, and the gathering of the community.
+Yet, I love it all: the costumes, the make-believe, and the gathering of the community on Halloween.
 When else do we, young and old, collectively challenge ourselves to connect and play?

 Halloween is like recess again.
 It’s playtime.
 So come one, come all, let’s scream and run!

 And try these three challenges for even more Halloween fun:

 >> Play good old-fashioned dress-up.
 Head to Halloween parties, work, or school as unicorns, hot dogs, or Elvis, dropping that day-to-day persona.
 This is the time for even the shyest to shine, just like my normally timid, young neighbor.

 >> Put those phones down, keep those eyes up, check each other out, and tune in.
 Ask how those costumes and pumpkins were designed.
 Listen.
 In this world that prefers texting, isn’t it sweet to hear voices live sing, “Trick or treat?”